 To use, begin by determining your soil’s pH and magnesium levels.
 Next, spread the lime evenly across your soil surface using a broadcast spreader for larger areas or by hand for smaller patches.

-Work the lime into the top few inches of soil to ensure it mixes well.
-Dolomitic lime also works gradually, so it can take several months to adjust the soil’s pH fully.
+Work the lime into the top few inches of soil to ensure it is well mixed.
+Dolomitic lime also works gradually, so it can take several months for the soil’s pH to fully adjust.

 Plants That Prefer Alkaline Soil

-Many plants do well in alkaline soil, including lavender, clematis, carnations, hydrangeas, and lilacs.
+Several plants grow well in alkaline soil.
+These are lavender, clematis, carnations, hydrangeas, and lilacs.

 Certain types of vegetables, such as beans, cabbage, kale, and beets, also thrive in alkaline soil.